What you need to know

 - checking the details of ‘beneficial owners’ of corporate entities

-Those required to comply with the Money Laundering Regulations are also set to increase, when the EU’s Fourth Money Laundering Directive is transposed into UK law.
+Those required to comply with the Money Laundering Regulations are also set to increase, when the EU’s Fifth Money Laundering Directive is transposed into UK law.